UWASIKLK/WSAA/README.md

 To get started with this project, you will need to download the necessary software/application in case you don't have it:

-- **[Anaconda](https://www.anaconda.com/)** - it is a platform which is used to share a code design for machine learning and data science.
-It is open-source distribution of the Python and R programming languages.
-Modules required for this project are Pandas and Matplotlib.
+- **[Python](https://www.python.org/downloads/)** - it is a computer programming language which can be used for various of tasks, like to build website, data analysis and software testing.

 - **[Visual Studio Code](https://visualstudio.microsoft.com/downloads/)** - it is integrated
 development environment (IDE) designed by Microsoft which can be used for writing, editing,